-Persian Rice is the key element of Persian cuisine.
-Learn the easiest method with details once and make perfect Persian rice with crispy golden crust called Tahdig every time.
+Persian rice is the key element of Persian cuisine.
+This post will help you master the essential Persian rice with a crispy golden crust, known as tahdig.

 Course: Main Course, Side Dish